FAQs - Retiree Health Plan

 What is the Medicare Carveout Classic plan?

-The UK Medicare Carveout Classic plan is a health plan combined with Medicare parts A and B. The member pays a copayment for services and presents only their UK Medicare Carveout Classic ID card to their provider.
-Participants may use providers who accept Medicare and Humana's terms and conditions.
+The UK Medicare Carveout Classic plan is a health plan combined with Medicare parts A and B. The member pays a copayment for services.
+Participants may use providers who accept Medicare and Anthem's terms and conditions.

 Will I receive a health and prescription ID card each year?